Table of Contents

 You can play the sequence before you record it.
 This is useful to determine the note duration, the note decay and the gap between notes, so that you capture complete notes, but don’t end up with a lot of dead air after and between the notes.

 To play the sequence, tap the Play button in the top right of the navigation bar of the sequence screen.
-Your synth should play the sequence back.
+Your synth or instrument Audio Unit should play the sequence back.
 Hit the Stop button if you want to stop playback before it is complete.

-Tap the Record button (next to the Play button).
+Tap the Record button in the navigation bar.
 The sequence will be played back, and the result will be recorded in real time.

 After the recording is completed, SynthJacker will automatically slice the result into audio files, one for each note-velocity combination.